knaidu/problem-solving/arrays/delete_duplicatees_form_sorted_array.md

-# Delete duplicatees from sorted array
+# Delete duplicat   es from sorted array
 Given a sorted array with duplicate elements, eliminate the duplicate elements in place.

 ## Example